Random flip-flop: Symbol

-Random flip-flop comes in all varieties in which ordinary, edge triggered clocked flip-flop does, for example: D-type random flip-flop (DRFF).
-T-type random flip-flop (TRFF), JK-type random flip-flop (JKRFF), etc. Symbol for DRFF, TRFF and JKRFF are shown in the Fig. 1.
+Random flip-flops come in all varieties in which ordinary, edge triggered clocked flip-flops do, for example: D-type random flip-flop (DRFF).
+T-type random flip-flop (TRFF), JK-type random flip-flop (JKRFF), etc. Symbols for DRFF, TRFF and JKRFF are shown in Fig. 1.

 Figure 2.
-Emulation of TRFF by DRFF and vice versa.
+Emulation of a TRFF by a DRFF and vice versa.

 While varieties are possible, not all of them are needed: a single RFF type can be used to emulate all other types.
-Emulation of one type of RFF by the other type of RFF can be done using the same additional gates circuitry as for ordinary flip-flops.
-Examples are shown in the Fig. 2.
+Emulation of one type of RFF by a different type of RFF can be done using the same additional gates as for ordinary flip-flops.
+Examples are shown in Fig. 2.

-Practical realization of random flip-flip
+Practical realization of random flip-flop

-By definition, action of a theoretical RFF is truly random.
+By definition, the action of a theoretical RFF is truly random.
 This is difficult to achieve in practice and is probably best realized through use of physical randomness.
-A RFF, based on quantum-random effect of photon emission in semiconductor and subsequent detection, has been demonstrated to work well up to a clock frequency of 25 MHz.
-At a higher clock frequency, subsequent actions of the RFF become correlated.
+An RFF, based on the quantum-random effect of photon emission in a semiconductor and its subsequent detection, has been demonstrated to work well up to a clock frequency of 25 MHz.
+At a higher clock frequency, the subsequent actions of the RFF become correlated.
 This RFF has been built using bulk components and the effort resulted only in a handful of units.
-Recently, a monolithic chip containing 2800 integrated RFFs based on quantum randomness has been demonstrated in Bipolar-CMOS-DMOS (BCD) process.
+Recently, a monolithic chip containing 2800 integrated RFFs based on quantum randomness has been demonstrated in a Bipolar-CMOS-DMOS (BCD) process.